Times Higher Education

 - Filming in the afternoons and at weekends – in the first two weeks students will create five, individual 1-2 minute exercises, ‘Self-portait’, ‘The protagonist’, ‘Conflict Within the Frame’, ‘Mood of a Place’ and ‘Stages of a Process’.

-- In weeks three and four, students team up in groups of four or five in order to devise, create, script, film, and edit their own 8-10 minute documentary.
+- In the final weeks, students team up in groups of four (avg) directors in order to devise, create, script, film, and edit their collaborative 8-10 minute documentary.

 - Filming takes place in Havana, and each group is provided with a producer, a cameraman, a sound technician and an editor, as well as transport to and from Havana.

-- Editing takes place in one of the EICTV’s fully-equipped editing suites, with AVID or Final Cut.
-The documentaries are screened at the EICTV on the last Friday of the course.
+- Editing is done with AVID, Final Cut or Premiere.
+The documentaries are screened and Diplomas are handed out on the last Friday of the course.

 Who can apply?

 The Summer School is open to English-speaking and Spanish-speaking students from anywhere in the world.
-Students who have taken this course in previous years – it has been running since 2006 – have come from the UK, Ireland, France, Spain, Germany, Denmark, Italy, the Ukraine, Russia, Portugal, Romania, United States, Israel, Canada, and Australia.
+Students who have taken this course in previous years – it has been running since 2006 – have come from the UK, Ireland, France, Spain, Germany, Denmark, Italy, the Ukraine, Russia, Portugal, Romania, United States, Israel, Canada, Australia, New Zealand and India.

 You might be currently studying for, or have graduated from, a degree in film studies, media studies, Hispanic/Latin American studies or other relevant areas.
 Or, alternatively, you might be a professional journalist or photographer wishing to expand your skills set.
 Students taking this course in the past have been all ages, ranging from 18 to 58.